When delivery slows down, the problem is usually the structure — not the people.

 Teams ship without waiting on each other

 Teams own clear boundaries of responsibility.
-They can make decisions and deploy independently — without five other teams needing to approve or coordinate.
+They make decisions and deploy independently — without five other teams needing to approve or coordinate.
+The org chart and the architecture are no longer fighting each other.

 → Independent delivery across teams

-System knowledge is shared and documented in ways the whole team can use.
+System knowledge is shared in ways the whole team can use — not buried in a few senior engineers and a wiki nobody reads.
 New engineers get productive faster.
-The bus factor drops from one to many.
+The bus factor goes from one to many.

 → Shared system knowledge across the team

-A team that keeps improving on its own
+A team that keeps improving after we leave

 → Lasting internal capability